christianptc/job-scraper-cli/README.md

 It scrapes jobs from **arbeitsagentur.de** using specific search filters and stores them in a **SQLite3 database**.
 You can also **track the status of each job position** by manually updating its status.

-Feel free to use this for your own job search by changing the search filters in:
+Feel free to use this for your own job search
-`modules/scraper.py` → **line 10 + 11**

 ---